 Some of the most common mistakes made when completing a sworn statement in proof of loss include:

 - Missing the deadline.
-Most insurance companies have a deadline by which you must file your claim, or they won't consider it.
+Most insurance companies have a deadline by which you must gather claim documentation and file your claim, or they won't consider it.
 The deadline for filing this document to your insurance provider is generally 60 days.
 Depending on the laws in your state, the clock either begins ticking when you suffer the loss or when the insurance company requests the form.
-Either way, you should be aware that it is your responsibility to submit the required form through the process provided by your insurance company, even if they do not provide you with the form.
-Many insurance companies will grant exceptions to the deadline for hardship.
+Either way, you should be aware that it is your responsibility to submit the required form and relevant documents through the process provided by your insurance company, even if they do not provide you with the form.
+Many insurance companies will grant exceptions to the deadline for certain circumstances, such as hardship.
 However, you must formally request the extension.

 - Failing to obtain documentation for expenses.
 If you plan to include an expense in your claim, you must also have documentation to prove you incurred the expense.
 Many claimants keep a folder specifically for documentation relating to their claim so that they keep all of the information in one place and easily accessible.